 In consequence, personal data has to be information that relates to an individual.
 That individual must be identified or identifiable, either directly or indirectly, from one or more identifiers or from factors specific to the individual.
 Under DPA 2018, s 45, only individuals have a right of access to any personal data you or your firm holds.

-A limited company cannot therefore make a subject access request
+A limited company cannot therefore make a subject

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.